tevaughan/units/README.md

 ## Fetching, Building, and Installing

-First, make sure that you have a C++ compiler that allows a constexpr function to throw and exception.
+Install a C++ compiler that allows a constexpr function to throw an exception.

-- By default, the build system requires that `clang++` be installed as the compiler for building the tests.
+- By default, the build system requires that `clang++` be installed for building the tests.

-- If you use a different compiler and don't have `clang++` installed, then in order to build the tests you will have to override the setting of the `CMAKE_CXX_COMPILER` variable that is used by `test/CMakeLists.txt`.
+- If you don't have `clang++` installed, then to build the tests you will have to override the setting of `CMAKE_CXX_COMPILER` that is used by `test/CMakeLists.txt`.

 - `clang++-3.8` or later is known to work.
 Earlier versions of `clang++` might also work, but I have not tested them.